ENNEITEH/Damier_Pascal/README.md

 When $N$ is not prime, the tiling is irregular and shows patterns resembling the fractal-like structures typically observed in Pascal's triangle modulo $q$.

-The proof of this conjecture is currently under verification.
-If confirmed, the Pascal Tiling Conjecture would become a theorem.
+The proof of this conjecture is currently under review.
+After this review, the Pascal Tiling Conjecture will become a theorem.

 [Introduction_EN](./introduction_EN.ipynb)